Lena River: Delta

 At the end of the Lena River there is a large delta that extends 100 km into the Laptev Sea and is about 400 km wide.
 The delta is frozen tundra for about seven months of the year, but in May the region is transformed into a lush wetland for a few months.
 Part of the area is protected as the Lena Delta Wildlife Reserve.
+Fyodor Matisen mapped the delta.

-The Lena delta divides into a multitude of flat islands.
+The Lena Delta divides into a multitude of flat islands.
 The most important are (from west to east): Chychas Aryta, Petrushka, Sagastyr, Samakh Ary Diyete, Turkan Bel'keydere, Sasyllakh Ary, Kolkhoztakh Bel'keydere, Grigoriy Diyelyakh Bel'kee (Grigoriy Islands), Nerpa Uolun Aryta, Misha Bel'keydere, Atakhtay Bel'kedere, Arangastakh, Urdiuk Pastakh Bel'key, Agys Past' Aryta, Dallalakh Island, Otto Ary, Ullakhan Ary and Orto Ues Aryta.

-Turukannakh-Kumaga is a long and narrow island off the Lena delta's western shore.
+Turukannakh-Kumaga is a long and narrow island off the Lena Delta's western shore.

-One of the Lena delta islands, Ostrov Amerika-Kuba-Aryta or Ostrov Kuba-Aryta, was named after the island of Cuba during Soviet times.
+One of the Lena delta islands, Ostrov Amerika-Kuba-Aryta or Ostrov Kuba-Aryta, was perhaps named after the island of Cuba during Soviet times.
 It is on the northern edge of the delta.
+If named before the Soviet times, it is possible that the islands were named after the American Swan, found in the area (Kuba being the Yakut term for 'swan').